 Graduate Climate Survey

-Last January we once again issued our graduate student survey in order to track climate issues in the department.
-One important issue that was identified had to do with the way men and women were interacting when discussing philosophical issues.
-In order to help make these dynamics more positive ones, as well as in order to give our graduate students experience in presenting papers, we began a symposia initiative (see below).
+Every year, we issue a graduate student survey in order to track climate issues in the department.
+One important issue that has been identified was the way men and women were interacting when discussing/debating philosophical topics.
+In order to help make these dynamics more positive, and to give our graduate students experience in presenting papers, we began a symposia initiative (see below).

 Graduate Student Symposia

-As part of the initiative to create an inclusive, cooperative and constructive environment, and to get the graduate students to the wide range of work their coleagues are producing, the Diversity Committee has been hosting a series of graduate student symposia in which graduate students present their work to one another.
+As part of the initiative to create a constructive and inclusive environment with diverse perspectives, and to expose the graduate students to the wide range of work their coleagues are producing, the Diversity Committee has been hosting a series of graduate student symposia in which graduate students present their work to one another.

 Current Symposia, 2017-2018

-This is an opportunity for us to practice presenting short papers, develop conference-appropriate questions and responses, and get feedback on our work.
-The symposia will be organized as typical panel style presentations: 20 minutes for each talk, 10 minutes for individual Q&A after each talk, and a longer discussion period after all three talks have been presented.
+This is an opportunity for graduate students to practice presenting short papers, develop conference-appropriate questions and responses, and get feedback on works-in-progress.
+The symposia is organized as typical panel style presentations: 20 minutes for each talk, 10 minutes for individual Q&A after each talk, and a longer discussion period after all three talks have been presented.